harsharyan542/ExploreJH/README.md

 I created and developed a user-friendly interface with sections devoted to exploring areas and exhibiting well-known locations using a stack of React, and JavaScript.
 I also included extra services like recommendations for restaurants, travel deals, and vehicle rentals.

-Skills: HTML · Cascading Style Sheets (CSS) · JavaScript · React.js
+Skills: HTML · Cascading Style Sheet (CSS) · JavaScript · React.js